-Involving humans Not involvi ng humans Generating new data Using existing data Generating new data Using existing data Ethics approval required Ethical approval required Ethical approval may be required Ethical approval may be required
+Involving humans Not involving humans Generating new data Generating new data Using existing data Ethics approval Ethical approval required required Ethical approval may be required Ethical approval may be required

 Most ethical approvals will be carried out by School or Departmental RECs.
 Where any proposed project (staff, postgraduate and undergraduate) involving human participants is deemed to be non-routine, intrusive, or potentially contentious from an ethical perspective, the REC chair may refer these applications to the University Research Ethics and Integrity Subcommittee (REIS) for review, using the REIS referral form.